Siceth/Stratus-Stat-Utilities/README.md

 * Custom group statistics
 * 1v1 comparison
-* Local caching
 * Nginx/Ruby mirror files
-* More planned features

 ## Requirements

-* Python 3.6 or higher
+* Python 3.6+
 * lxml 4.x
 * PycURL
 * libcurl 7.19.x (should come with PycURL)
 * python-tabulate
 * BeautifulSoup 4.4.x
 * Packaging
+* python-dateutil 2.0+

-You should be able to do the trick with `pip install lxml pycurl tabulate beautifulsoup4 packaging`
+You should be able to do the trick with `pip install lxml pycurl tabulate beautifulsoup4 packaging python-dateutil`

 ## Configuration